 “The school is named for an area that once was the largest community of free Blacks in Loudoun County,” according to History Matters LLC.
 During the 20th century, it was a mixed-race village that had a general store, post office, and both a Baptist Black church for Black congregants and a Presbyterian Church for White congregants.

 The students attending Watson Mountain would have been assigned to Brambleton Middle School, but because of overcrowding at that school and potential overcrowding at nearby Independence High School, the School Board voted in 2023 to open Watson Mountain to sixth graders only this year.
-This means they’ll be separated from their seventh and eighth grade classmates.
+This means they’ll be separated from their seventh and eighth grade schoolmates.

 The staff refers to the school as “the mountain” because of its four-story design.
 It is divided into a house system with each grade attending core classes in a specific hallway or section of the school.
 While that division is common in Loudoun’s middle schools, the difference at Watson Mountain is instead of the grades being separated on one floor, they are stacked on top of each other on different levels.
 Sixth grade classes are on the third floor, next year seventh graders will occupy the fourth floor.
 When eighth graders begin attending the school in a few years they will be designated to the second floor.